dhfromkorea/read-my-dones/README.md

 WRITE MY OWN PARSER

 technical spec
-- can send an appropriate type of request to dropbox
++ can fetch done.txt file from Dropbox
-- can parse the dones
++ can parse the dones using regex
++ can save the file to app/dones.txt locally
+- modularizing parser
+- dropbox key token handler

-- can get the change data (boolean and revision data)
+- can schedule the fetch at a regular interval
-- can schedule the execution of the script that does polling using cron
+- can schedule the call
+- can compose a script

 functional spec
 - can write todos and mark dones